2018–19 Arsenal W.F.C. season: April

 After the April international break, the Gunners returned to London Colney to prepare for the match against Everton at home on 21 April.
 Everton held the second-to-last spot in the league rankings and it was expected that the team would be able to brush them aside with relative ease.
 It turned out to be more difficult than expected, though the match started well with a goal from a corner in the fourth minute (scored either by Quinn or an own goal).
 Miedema followed suit, with a goal halfway through the first half.
 The second half saw a tackle on Mead, which was only punished with a yellow card by the referee.
 Arsenal players argued with the referee about this, with Van de Donk even shoving her - earning a yellow card as well.
 Both the cards could have been straight reds as well.
 Some time after this incident, Van Veenendaal was unlucky or distracted and picked up a backpass from Williamson earning the Toffees an indirect free kick which went into the back of the net.
 It made for an anxious last half hour of the game, but the Gunners were able to see the game out: ending it with a 2–1 win.

 The stage was set for a possible title-winning game when Arsenal went to Brighton & Hove Albion on 28 April.
 After other European clubs had record attendances in their matches, Brighton moved the match to the Falmer Stadium in an attempt to boost the match attendance.
 The match set a new WSL record with 5,265 spectators, some way away from attendances in Europe but still a significant increase and a possible step up towards the future.
 Arsenal quickly got out of the blocks with Miedema scoring a great goal from range in the sixth minute, setting the scene of the match that was to follow.
 The Brighton goalkeeper was able to tip Miedema's shot to the crossbar, but it went back down into the goal.
 Miedema turned to provider to give a great through-ball to McCabe who slotted home the second goal after half an hour.
 The second half would see two further strikes: after 70 minutes, a great strike from distance by Mead leaving the keeper with no chance of saving it.
 A further six minutes later, Van de Donk scored the fourth goal ending the score with 0–4.
-This meant Arsenal could not be passed in the league table anymore by second-placed Manchester City, making the Gunners the 2018-19 Women's Super League champions after a seven-year wait since their last league title.
+This meant Arsenal could not be passed in the league table anymore by second-placed Manchester City, making the Gunners the 2018-19 WSL champions after a seven-year wait since their last league title.